OICR/softeng-blog/_posts/george_mihaiescu/2018-03-13-Quick-Kubernetes-installation.md

     <img src="{{site.urlimg}}george_mihaiescu/Kubernetes/join.png" />
 </figure>

-Dump this script in the Use the following cloud-init script while starting the VM(s):
+Dump this script in the Use the following "cloud-init" script while starting the VM(s):
 When starting the new instance(s) to be used as worker node(s), in the "Customization Script" tab, paste the following script that installs **kubelet**.